 Work with Office 365 and Microsoft Exchange Read and create messages and attachments. |

-Troubleshoot sending and reading emails If you experience problems when sending or reading emails using outbound or inbound email connection you can add a configuration parameter which enables extra logging. |
+Troubleshoot sending and reading emails If you experience problems when sending or reading emails using outbound or inbound email connection you can add a configuration parameter that enables extra logging. |

 |